 PD: During inspection of construction activities, the NRC inspectors found a superseded copy of the installation work procedure beside some tools staged at the job site.

-Minor because: Work activities had not been conducted with the outdated procedure
+Minor because: Work activities had not been conducted with the outdated procedure, or

-ork activities had been completed with the outdated procedure, but the difference between the outdated procedure and current revision did not render the quality of the construction activity unacceptable or indeterminate.
+Work activities had been completed with the outdated procedure, but the difference between the outdated procedure and current revision did not render the quality of the construction activity unacceptable or indeterminate.

 Not minor if: The outdated procedure was used and the differences were significant in that they rendered an SSC unacceptable or indeterminate, and required substantive corrective actions.